-Key Operating Highlights from FY22 include:
+Key Operating Highlights from FY23 include:

-- Investment in our Orion Financial Crimes reached a major milestone with the completion of the migration to Safer Payments.
-Scams and phishing prevention continue to be a large focus as fraudsters develop more advanced social engineering methods to obtain information from customers directly.
-We are monitoring over 375 million transactions per annum for detection of fraud and AML as part of our Orion Crimes 24/7 service.
-This delivered over \$194 million in fraud savings for our clients - an 18% increase on FY21; - Over 200,000 hours spent developing and enhancing solutions for our customers; and - Settled approximately 191 million transactions, up 4% on FY22.
+- Scams and phishing prevention continue to be a large focus as fraudsters develop more advanced social engineering methods to obtain information from customers directly.
+We are monitoring over 414 million transactions per annum for detection of fraud and AML as part of our Orion Crimes 24/7 service.
+This delivered over \$223 million in fraud savings for our clients an 14% increase on FY22. - Over 200,000 hours spent developing and enhancing solutions for our customers. - Settled approximately 202 million transactions, up 6% on FY22.

 Indue recorded its strongest financial performance since 2017.
 This has enabled a program of accelerated investment across risk and product to deliver further benefits for our customers.
-Payment volumes continued to increase throughout the year, helping to deliver the 36% increase in Profit Before Tax (PBT) result of \$4.9m.
+Payment volumes continued to increase throughout the year, helping to deliver the 2% increase in Profit Before Tax (PBT) result of \$5.0m.

-Cash earnings grew 13% to a record \$13.7m.
+Cash earnings grew 3% to a record \$14.1m.
 The ongoing efficiency programs have enabled us to deliver scale benefits to our customers by lowering cost of service to support them in an always competitive market.

-Our capital position remains sounds, with the Tier 1 ratio lifting to 16.27% at the end of FY22, an increase of 0.75% on last year.
+Our capital position remains strong, with the Tier 1 ratio lifting to 17.75% at the end of FY23, an increase of 1.5% on last year.

 We are pleased to be able to share this strong result with our owners and provide a return on their invested capital.
-We have declared a fully franked dividend of \$9 an increase of 20% on last year.
+We have declared a fully franked dividend of \$7.